 - Capturing the economic potential of artisanal mining

-DRM is also one of the 6 priorities defined by the EITI Board and is a major preoccupation in the francophone Africa region.
+DRM is also one of the six priorities defined by the EITI Board and is a major preoccupation in the Francophone Africa region.

-Finally, the third objective is to give the means to the francophone Africa region to advance one of the 6 EITI shifts in view of the Global EITI Conference in 2023.
+- To provide guidance to stakeholders in the Francophone Africa region on how to advance one of the EITI's six shifts in view of the upcoming EITI Global Conference in 2023.